 - How many lines of text?

-- What is the total marking area required for all elements, i.e. text, logos, barcodes?
+- What is the total marking area required for all elements, i.e. text, logos, and barcodes?

 - Will all elements fit within the mechanical limits of the marking device itself?